Skalar/autoexec_bat/README.md

 AutoexecBat was written to aid organizing javascript code in Rails' asset pipeline.

-The main idea is to organize all javascript code into separate namespaces.
+The main idea is to organize all javascript code into separate namespaces and let a data-autoexec attribute determine which module to run.

-Here are some examples:
+Some examples:

     define "App.Products", (exports) ->
         exports.autoexec = ->